Skip to main content

 idTramitePrincipalstringTransaction number from RENAPER.

-renaperDataobjectRaw RENAPER API response (for debugging).
+renaperDataobjectRaw RENAPER API response (see renaperData shape).

 errorCodestringPresent when failed; see error codes below.